 Picking up a Part-Time or Summer Job

 Working in high school and setting aside at least a portion of your earnings in a savings account earmarked for college can definitely come in handy when it comes time to cover expenses like books, meals, entertainment, or off-campus rent.

 Recently, some companies with part-time and entry-level jobs — perfect for high school students — have started offering tuition support or reimbursement for eligible employees.
-At Starbucks, for instance, any benefits-eligible employee is able to get 100% of their tuition reimbursed for a first-time bachelor’s degree through Arizona State University’s online program.
+At Starbucks, for instance, part- and full-time employees are able to get 100% of their tuition reimbursed for a first-time bachelor’s degree through Arizona State University’s online program.
 Working at Chipotle, you can receive up to $5,250 from the company for tuition assistance every year.